JamesCroissant/JamesCroissant/README.md

 <br />

-As an aspiring Full-Stack Developer based in Taiwan, I am deeply passionate about creating user-centric and responsive web applications.
+As an aspiring 4 years Full-Stack Developer based in Taiwan, I am deeply passionate about creating user-centric and responsive web applications.
 Despite not having formal job experience in the field, I have dedicated significant time to self-study and hands-on practice, focusing on mastering HTML, CSS, JavaScript, and gaining proficiency in TypeScript, React.js, Next.js, Node.js, Ruby and Python for building user-friendly applications.

 <br />